ScottBrian/scottbrian_utils/README.rst

     * added repr for LogVer

 * 2.3.0
-    * added is_specified method for Timer
+    * added is_specified method in Timer
+    * added timeout_value in Timer
     * support for python 3.11

 Meta